eClass and Canvas Support

 • Chromebooks are supported, but iPads and tablets are not, i.e., no Apple iOS or Android devices, etc.

-• Please note: SEM does NOT function reliably with the LabConnect software provisioned in most on-campus computer labs.
-Instructors should arrange for a different proctoring mechanism in those environments.
+• Please note: because SEM requires as working webcam to function, it does NOT function in on-campus computer labs.
+Instructors should use Respondus LockDown browser and physical proctoring in those environments.

 Determining whether to use SEM: